 - No RAM or ACPI issues

-For Windows XP gaming, the E520 behaves exactly as intended.
+As an XP era gaming system, the E520 behaves exactly as Dell intended.

-- Windows 98 disk access instability unless 32-bit disk access is disabled
+- Windows 98 disk instability unless 32-bit disk access is disabled

-- PCIe Radeon X-series cards can be unstable or unusable in Win98
+- PCIe Radeon X series cards unstable or unusable in Windows 98

-- Native DOS sound support is limited by chipset design
+- Native DOS sound limited by chipset design

-- Requires more workarounds than slightly older Core 2 systems
+- Requires more workarounds than earlier Core 2 systems

 Who is the Dimension E520 for?